 Who Was James Baldwin?

-Writer and playwright James Baldwin was born August 2, 1924, in Harlem, New York.
+Writer and playwright Baldwin was born on August 2, 1924, in Harlem, New York.
 One of the 20th century's greatest writers, Baldwin broke new literary ground with the exploration of racial and social issues in his many works.
-He was especially known for his essays on the black experience in America.
+He was especially known for his essays on the Black experience in America.